polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 4. The server looks up the execution rights associated with the public key
 5. The Hyperlambda in the payload is executed, _only_ allowing for the slots that are _"whitelisted"_ to be executed
 6. A receipt containing the cryptographically signed payload is persisted on the server
-7. The server cryptographcally signs the response and returns it to the client
+7. The server cryptographically signs the response and returns it to the client
 8. The client verifies the cryptography signature in the response returned by the server

 If any of the above steps are failing for some reasons, the execution is not considered to be successful.